83bar is a marketing agency specializing in healthcare.

 Initially, 83bar was something of an assembly line.
 We ran campaigns, handed off patients to clinics and never heard back from them.
 We were severely lacking information about the intent of patients scheduling appointments.

 We wanted to make sure that the people we contacted were truly in need of the health services.
 Our relationships with clinics and clients became a conversation back and forth to manage patients before, during, and after appointments.
 This follow up information from clinics made it easier to understand patient needs and optimize campaigns.

 I was the sole designer for client facing tools.

 Building off our internal suite of tools, I reimagined or helped develop new tools for clients.
 I fulfilled UX, UI, and some front end development roles for each of these projects.
 I visualized databases for external users, created user flows and wireframes, coordinated work with the development team, and in some cases aided in or provided CSS for the development team.

 This was the first tool designed for clinic managers to manage various appointment types and statuses at any given in time.
 At the time, appointments were listed in a simple table.

 Problem: The assembly line hand off wasn't enough to manage appointments.
 Our nurse call center was a credible, trustworthy resource for patients as the first point of contact for these patients, had earned their trust and credibility.
-Often times, patients would call our nurses rather than the clinic to manage their appointments, ask questions, and manage their appointment.
+Often times, patients would call our nurses rather than the clinic to manage their appointments or ask questions.
 The clinics needed the information we had on patients to provide better care and earn that patient trust.

 Objective: Allow internal users and clinic managers to manage appointments, track outcomes, and follow up with patients before and after appointments.

 We chose a week-long view so clinic managers could plan ahead and prepare for incoming patients.